grkpi/antolin-isbn-webscan/README.md

 # antolin-isbn-webscan

+Information for English-speaking interested parties:
+This script is intended for use in school libraries that use a reader encouragement program from a German publisher.
+Therefore, it is written in German.

 Ein Webinterface zum Scannen von ISBN-Buchcodes, identifiziere Bücher mit Antolin-Leseförderungs-Angebot

 Dieses Skript ist ein Interface/Website zum Bücherscannen in Schulbüchereien/Schulbibliotheken, die für Ihre